How should couples pose for pictures (flattering, dreamy, sexy, editorial, …)

 ‘Unwanted’ is the key since it’s actually desirable for you always to be aware of the whereabouts of your photographer.
 After all, great portrait photography is fundamentally about perspective, which is affected by your positioning vis-a-vis the camera.

 We want you to think of each other rather than about the process of being photographed.
-The latter tends to result in undesirable self-awareness, holding your breath, open-eye or closed-lip kisses, and stiff poses.
+The latter results in undesirable self-awareness, holding your breath, open-eye or closed-lip kisses, and stiff poses.

 Remember that these are not candid pictures as you’d expect from much of your wedding day.
 Little details will make a big difference in whether you get magnificently frameable couple photos or mere snapshots.